cleaversolutions/hh/returns.md

 ## OUTSIDE THE US 48 – Orders to Alaska, Hawaii, or outside the USA

 Outside the US 48, we accept free returns for 30 days after receiving your order.
 The customer must pay all shipping charges, both for the original order and the return.
 If 30 days have gone by since your purchase, unfortunately we can’t offer you a refund or exchange.

-To be eligible for a return, your item must be in like-new condition&nbsp;**in the original packaging.**

-To complete your return, simply click the “Return your Higher Hangers” link at the bottom of your order confirmation email.
-We will process a return merchandise authorization (RMA) that must be attached to your package.
-We will provide you with the shipping address for returns.
-Shipping charges for returns outside the US 48 must be paid by the customer.

 #### Refunds